runnedrun/the_arc/game_description.md

 • Early Investment: Influence NPCs early to act on your behalf later.
 • Resource Management: Balance immediate actions with saving for future
 • Elder Council Leverage: Use the Council to enact broader changes.
-• Adaptability: Be prepared to adjust your strategy based on other players’ actions.
+• Adaptability: Be prepared to adjust your strategy based on other players' actions.

 Conclusion
 Embark on a journey of societal development in The Arc.
 Use your strategic skills and the power of AI to bring your vision to life.
-Influence the valley’s narrative, collaborate or compete with other players, and leave a lasting legacy that shapes the future for generations to come.
+Influence the region's narrative, collaborate or compete with other players, and leave a lasting legacy that shapes the future for generations to come.
-Good luck, and may your story be the one that defines the valley!
+Good luck, and may your story be the one that defines the region!